Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/core_java/jdbc/README.md

 # Introduction
 - What does this project do?
 This project is designed to connect to a PostgreSQL database, "hplussport", and implement various operations on the customer and order tables using JDBC.
 The project includes two main classes: CustomerDao and OrderDao.
 These Data Access Objects are for interaction with the database.
-In addition, multiple Persistence Objects and Data Transfer Objects are implemented for storing data in the database and passing values between layers.
-Junit Tests are used to test all features
+Also, multiple Persistence Objects and Data Transfer Objects are implemented for storing data in the database and passing values between layers.
+In addition, Junit Tests were used to test all features.
 - Technologies
     - Java 8
     - Maven